authindicators/BIMI_Receiver_Guidance/Guidance.md

 BIMI is not meant to instill additional trust in messages, and it is important to make this known to your users.
 All messages, even those with logos, should still be treated with (mild) skepticism, and any action regarding the message should still be individually evaluated.
-ItÃ¢â‚¬â„¢s possible for a site that has a high trust value to become compromised and send fraudulent messages that could compromise a userÃ¢â‚¬â„¢s system.
+It's possible for a site that has a high trust value to become compromised and send fraudulent messages that could compromise a user's system.
 Ensure your customers have a place that documents BIMI and demonstrates how to check messages for fraud.

 # Appendix